jbengler/tidyplots/README.md

 <!-- badges: end -->

-The goal of `tidyplots` is make to it ridiculously simple to create ready-to-use scientific plots by gradually adding and modifying plot components.
+The goal of `tidyplots` is make to it ridiculously simple to create ready-to-use scientific plots by gradually adding and adjusting plot components.
 It follows a similar logic as `ggplot2`, but uses the pipe `%>%` instead of `+`, which allows for more flexible and powerful workflows.
 Moreover, `tidyplots` is making the most common scientific